 in Acton W3

-There are many different teaching methods and some more effective than others.
+There are many different teaching methods, some more effective than others.
 My methodology has developed consistently through years of experience, research and development.
 I am fortunate to have taught students who have become professional musicians, others who are now good friends.
-A session with my student consists of a lot more than learning a falseta (riff).
-I assess the student, ask him to play the guitar and observe his strengths and weaknesses.
-I will then meticulously correct his guitar technique ranging from body posture to hand position, relaxation, concentration, breathing and awareness.
-We then start learning falsetas covering most techniques used in flamenco guitar.
-We range from traditional to modern covering all “palos” that are played by flamenco guitarists.
-The aim is to develop a solid repertoire that would allow the student to perform in a concert hall.
-I have recently encouraged my students to read the book “Art of Practicing” by Madeline Bruser that is a valuable guide to the art of practising and making music from the heart.
+One of my students took part in a flamenco guitar audition in Cordoba, Spain and was personally selected by Manolo Sanlucar to study and live in his house!
+I assess my student, observe their strengths and weaknesses.
+I will then meticulously correct their guitar technique, body posture, hand position, relaxation, concentration, breathing and awareness.
+I teach them how to practise, build a repertoire of falsetas from traditional to modern covering most techniques used in flamenco and classical guitar.
+My aim is to give students the tools to perform confidently and to be respected as professional guitarists.

 I hold regular individual guitar tuition for beginners, intermediate and advance student.
 Classes can be recorded with audio or video devices and music is transcribed in Tablature or Notation.
 For students that would like to join a group course that is excellent value for money I would suggest the group course in the CityLit, London.